-A child or young person who is in the youth and criminal justice systems, has been remanded or sentenced to secure care or custody, or sentenced to a community-based disposal may also be subject to a range of other orders.
+A child who is in the justice system and has been remanded or sentenced to secure care or custody, or sentenced to a community-based disposal may also be subject to a range of other orders.

 Compulsory Supervision Orders (CSOs)